matrix-org/synapse/docker/README.md

 ## Setting the healthcheck in docker-compose file

 You can add the following to set a custom healthcheck in a docker compose file.
+You'll need version >2.1 for this to work.

 ```
 healthcheck:
   test: ["CMD", "curl", "-fSs", "http://localhost:8008/health"]
+  interval: 1m
+  timeout: 10s
+  retries: 3
 ```